 The issue of live export of Australian sheep is complex and requires a considered response by government.

-No-one condones the mistreatment of animals and I was appalled by the recent video footage of sheep suffering in poor conditions.
+No-one condones the mistreatment of animals and I was appalled by the video footage of sheep suffering in poor conditions taken in August 2017.

 Animal cruelty in any circumstance is abhorrent and must be condemned.